About this lesson

 - Be very clear about your unit definition so that the unit count is accurate.

-- Control limits will constantly change, but should remain near the same level.
+- Control limits will constantly change when using the number of units per subgroup at each data sample point, but should remain near the same level.

 - The LCL can never be less than zero.
 If the calculation is a negative number, just use zero for your value.